Mobile alerting with tracking & escalation for WhatsUp Gold

 The email action that we just set needs to be applied to a policy.
 Under Action Policies click on the + to create a new one.

 The next time that this device goes down we will then receive an emailed notification.
-SIGNL4 will receive this and alert on-call duty members, persistently notifying them that the alert has been activated.
+Enterprise Alert will receive this and alert on-call duty members, persistently notifying them that the alert has been raised and if no action is taken, the alert will then be escalated to a manager.

 Alerting via Enterprise Alert